gu-benites/auth-supabase-pkce-v1/docs/adding-new-features.md

 *   Stripe and subscription-related fields
 *   `createdAt`, `updatedAt`

-This detailed schema is defined in `src/features/user-profile/schemas/profile.schema.ts` and aligns with the `profiles` table structure outlined in `docs/implementation-consultant.md`.
+This detailed schema is defined in `src/features/user-profile/schemas/profile.schema.ts` and aligns with the `profiles` table structure outlined in `docs/supabase-setup-guide.md` (or similar internal db schema documentation).

 ## IV.
 Step 2: Supabase Database Setup (Conceptual Review)

-Ensure your Supabase database has the `profiles` table as defined (or similar to the example in `docs/implementation-consultant.md`), with appropriate columns and Row Level Security (RLS) policies.
+Ensure your Supabase database has the `profiles` table as defined (or similar to the example in your database schema documentation), with appropriate columns and Row Level Security (RLS) policies.

 *   **`profiles` Table:** Should have `id` (referencing `auth.users.id`) and columns matching the `UserProfileSchema`.
 *   **RLS Policies:**